10 min read

 Importance of Protein for Recovery in Sport

-Optimal muscle growth and recovery is more than just about meeting daily protein needs.
+Optimal muscle health is more than just about meeting daily protein needs.
 Protein is in constant turnover.
 What that means is that at any given time, older damaged proteins are degraded through muscle protein breakdown and are replaced with new functional muscle proteins through muscle protein synthesis8.
 Muscle protein is gained if rates of synthesis exceed breakdown.
-Conversely, muscle protein is lost if breakdown exceeds synthesis in a state of negative net muscle protein balance - for example weight loss5.
+Conversely, muscle protein is lost if breakdown exceeds synthesis in a state of negative net muscle protein balance5.

-You may have heard a myth that you need to consume protein immediately after a workout in order to maximise muscle growth.
+You may have heard a myth that you need to consume protein immediately after a workout in order to maximize muscle growth.

 Is this the same with preventing recovery?